-From Theorem~\ref{thm:MainPDE} we know that the volume integral in~(\ref{eq:AfterDiv}) is 0.
-Since $\psi(q^{+},x)$, $\emph{\ensuremath{\nabla}}\psi(q,x)$, and $\emph{\ensuremath{\nabla}}\psi(q^{+},x)$ can take arbitrary values on $\mathcal{G}_{q}$, $F$, $G$, and $H$ must vanish on $\mathcal{G}_{q}$.
-Thus we obtain the boundary conditions in~(\ref{eq:Absorbing})-(\ref{eq:Conservation}).\end{IEEEproof} \begin{rem} A closer look at the boundary conditions in~(\ref{eq:Absorbing})-(\ref{eq:Conservation}) will give us insight into the patterns of those conditions.
-Physically, $\nu^{T}(q,x)\Sigma(q,x)$ represents the projection of the multidimensional Brownian motion along the normal direction of the outflow switching surface.
-Particularly, if $\nu^{T}(q,x)\Sigma(q,x)\neq\mathbf{0}$, we see from~(\ref{eq:Absorbing}) that the p.d.f. at any point of the outflow switching surfaces must be $0$, and similarly~(\ref{eq:Continuity}) then means that the p.d.f. is continuous across the inflow switching surfaces.
-Condition~(\ref{eq:Conservation}) means that the sum of the probability fluxes along the normal direction of the inflow switching surface is zero.
-Therefore, following the convention of~\cite{Malhame1985}, we will call~(\ref{eq:Absorbing}) the absorbing condition,~(\ref{eq:Continuity}) the continuity condition, and~(\ref{eq:Conservation}) the probability conservation condition.
+\end{thm} \begin{IEEEproof} See Appendix~\ref{subsec:ProofThm2}. \end{IEEEproof} A closer look at~(\ref{eq:Absorbing})-(\ref{eq:Conservation}) will give us insight into the patterns of the boundary conditions.
+Physically, $\nu^{T}(q,x)\Sigma(q,x)$ represents the projection of the multi-dimensional Brownian motion along the normal direction of the outflow switching surface.
+In particular, if $\nu^{T}(q,x)\Sigma(q,x)\neq\mathbf{0}$, then \begin{enumerate} \item Condition~(\ref{eq:Absorbing}) implies that the p.d.f. at any point of the outflow switching surfaces must be $0$; \item Condition~(\ref{eq:Continuity}) implies that the p.d.f. is continuous across the inflow switching surfaces; \item Condition~(\ref{eq:Conservation}) implies that the sum of the probability fluxes along the normal direction of the inflow switching surface is zero. \end{enumerate} Therefore, following the convention of~\cite{Malhame1985}, we will call~(\ref{eq:Absorbing}) the absorbing condition,~(\ref{eq:Continuity}) the continuity condition, and~(\ref{eq:Conservation}) the probability conservation condition.
 In particular, note that for the deterministic continuous systems where there is no Brownian motion, (i.e., $\Sigma=0$) the results in Theorems~\ref{thm:MainPDE} and~\ref{thm:MainBC} still hold.

 \begin{rem} It is worth mentioning that the author in~\cite{Bect2010} derived a measure-valued formulation of the forward equation for the GSHS based on the Levy's identity~\cite{Walsh1972,Bass1979}.
 In contrast, our method is based on a sufficient characterization of the SHS martingales (or the Dynkin's formula).
 This martingale characterization is equivalent to the Levy's identity in evaluating the expected increments caused by the jumps.
 Nevertheless, it extracts more information from the individual load model, namely the boundary condition satisfied by the generator of the SHS.
 The generator boundary condition directly determines the PDE boundary conditions through the adjoint relation.
 However, this information was not employed in~\cite{Bect2010}, and therefore the results there do not directly apply to the PDE modeling of responsive load aggregation.
 In addition, it is worth mentioning that the presence of the generator boundary condition eliminates the need of proving the existence of the mean jump intensity as required by~\cite{Bect2010}. \end{rem}